Who we are

 28.2 It is recognised that social media is likely to form part of veterinary surgeons’ everyday lives and they are free to take advantage of the personal and professional benefits that social media can offer.
 Social media can for example be a valuable communication tool and can be used to establish professional links and networks, to engage in wider discussions relating to veterinary practice, and to facilitate the public’s access to information about animal health and welfare.
 However, the use of social media is not without risk and veterinary surgeons should be mindful of the consequences that may arise from its misuse.

 28.3 Veterinary surgeons have a responsibility to behave professionally and responsibly when offline, online as themselves and online in a virtual world (perhaps as an avatar or under an alias).
-They may put their registration at risk if they demonstrate inappropriate behaviour when using social media.
+This responsibility also applies to private forums as there is no guarantee that comments posted will remain private (for example, someone could take a screenshot and post it on public social media platforms.)
+Veterinary surgeons may put their registration at risk if they demonstrate inappropriate behaviour when using social media.
 The standards expected of veterinary surgeons in the real world are no different to the standards they should apply online, and veterinary surgeons must uphold the reputation of the veterinary profession at all times.

 Protecting your privacy